sam-goodwin/punchcard/README.md

 The framework makes use of the Topic's Shape to automatically (and safely) serialize rich objects to and from JSON.
 Your application code is only concerned with the deserialized and validated object, so the system is protected from bad data at both *compile time* and *runtime*.

-### Service API Domain-Specific-Languages

-The Shape system drives various runtime DSLs which provide high-level and type-safe interfaces for interacting with AWS services.
-We briefly showed this with an SNS Topic, but it is especially powerful for services like AWS DynamoDB.
+### DynamoDB Expression Language

-To demonstrate, let's create a `DynamoDB.Table`:
+Punchcard uses TypeScript's [Advanced Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html) to derive a DSL for working with DynamoDB APIs and Expressions from [`Shapes`](#shapes).
+To demonstrate, let's create a `DynamoDB.Table` "with some shape":
 ```ts
 const table = new DynamoDB.Table(stack, 'my-table', {
   partitionKey: 'id',